• Home

 My path to special education advocacy has been anything but traditional.
 That’s what makes my approach so personal and effective.

-I studied law and psychology in college, then worked in government security before stepping away to raise my two kids.
-While staying home, I started substitute teaching, and when my youngest began kindergarten, I took on a full-time role as a 1:1 paraeducator for a student receiving special education services.
-That experience opened my eyes to just how many students were being overlooked or not receiving the support they truly needed, and I knew I couldn’t just stand by and watch.
+When my youngest started kindergarten, I accepted a full-time position as a 1:1 paraeducator for a student receiving special education services.
+That experience opened my eyes to how many students were being overlooked or not receiving the IEP support they were legally entitled to.
+I couldn’t unsee it, and I knew I had to do something.

 Connect With Samantha